aliaro-ab/aliaro-accessory-board-python-support/README.md

 ```
 ### Example 3: Switching from Simulated to I2C-Controller

-his example is similar to Example 2,
+This example is similar to Example 2,
 but demonstrates using the `I2CDriverBoardController` instead of the `SimulatedBoardController`.

 ```python